datalayer/jupyter-rtc-test/docs/tests.md

 ## 3. Ypy

-`Ypy` is the Python binding for `Yrs` and is developed in https://github.com/y-crdt/ypy.
+`Ypy` delivers the Python binding for `Yrs` and is developed in https://github.com/y-crdt/ypy.

 ```bash
 yarn test:py:3